-To that end, the on-board flight instructor should have thorough, in-depth knowledge of this manual and its appendices.
+To that end, the on-board flight instructor should have thorough, in-depth knowledge of this entire manual.

 WARNINGS, CAUTIONS AND NOTES

 Throughout the manual, there are Warnings, Cautions, and Notes.
 These are defined and indicated in the manner designated.